Comstock Metals Ltd. (CSL.V) (CVE:CSL) Shares Gap Down to $0.13

-Comstock Metals Ltd. (CSL.V) (CVE:CSL) gapped down before the market opened on Thursday .
+Shares of Comstock Metals Ltd. (CSL.V) (CVE:CSL) gapped down before the market opened on Wednesday .
 The stock had previously closed at $0.13, but opened at $0.11.
-Comstock Metals Ltd. (CSL.V) shares last traded at $0.11, with a volume of 16,500 shares trading hands.
+Comstock Metals Ltd. (CSL.V) shares last traded at $0.11, with a volume of 4,900 shares trading hands.

-The company has a fifty day simple moving average of C$0.14 and a two-hundred day simple moving average of C$0.12.
-The company has a market capitalization of C$2.41 million and a P/E ratio of -0.36.
+The stock has a market capitalization of C$2.41 million and a P/E ratio of -0.36.
+The stock’s fifty day moving average is C$0.14 and its two-hundred day moving average is C$0.12.

 Comstock Metals Ltd., a gold exploration company, engages in the acquisition and exploration of mineral properties in Canada and Mexico.
 It primarily explores for gold, diamond, cobalt deposits.
 The company holds a 100% interest in the Preview SW gold project in the La Ronge district of Saskatchewan.